JesmaiasDavid/BackEndTest/README.md

 ### Testing

-To test you can run the one of the following commands:
+To test you can run one of the following commands:

 **pytest test** -> runs the tests inside the **test/** directory